 - Keyboard: DROP CTRL Keyboard / Matt3o MT3 Susuwatari Custom Keycap Set

 - Mouse: Logitech G502 Lightspeed Wireless

 - Headset: Ennheiser GSP 670 Wireless

 - Mousepad: Space Cowboy XXL Deskpad

 On top of looking gorgeous, this build is an absolute beast.
 The GPU and CPU are top of the line and will handle any game thrown their way.
-The high price of this build comes mainly from the cutting-edge GPU and the ultrawide HD monitor.
-If we had unlimited funds and were able to choose one build to copy component for component, this would be it, which is why it landed here at number one.
+The high price of this gaming setup comes mainly from the cutting-edge GPU and the ultrawide HD monitor–making for an upgraded gaming experience.
+If we had unlimited gaming funds and were able to choose one build to copy component for component, this would be it, which is why it landed here at number one.